What I do…

 I have always loved stories.
 As a young child I was called a ‘bookworm’ and usually found reading somewhere.
 I loved studying English Literature at school, college and then at the University of St Andrews, discussing stories with classmates and tutors.
 And since then one of my favourite things is to sit with friends with a cup of tea or coffee, or a meal, and listen to stories of different people and cultures.
 Find out more about me here.

-I hope this consultancy will create a space for people to tell their stories and listen to other people’s stories.
+I hope my work will create a space for people to tell their stories and listen to other people’s stories.

 I hope it will be a space for people who have experienced migration since the EU enlargement to share ideas to make a positive impact in communities where people live, work and go to school and early years settings.
 Find out more about this in Community Activities and English Lessons.